prolic/HumusAmqpModule/README.md

 ## About

-The Humus AMQP Module incorporates messaging in your zf2 application via RabbitMQ using the PHP AMQP Extension, it is based on [HumusAmqp](https://github.com/prolic/HumusAmqp>) and required PHP 7.
+The Humus AMQP Module incorporates messaging in your zf2 application via RabbitMQ using [HumusAmqp](https://github.com/prolic/HumusAmqp>), a PHP 7 AMQP libray supporting multiple drivers and providing full-featured Consumer, Producer, and JSON-RPC Client / Server implementations.

+The JSON-RPC part implements JSON-RPC 2.0 Specification.

+Current supported drivers are: php-amqp and PhpAmqpLib.

 If you want to use it without Zend Framework, use [HumusAmqp](https://github.com/prolic/HumusAmqp/) without this module.